PrestaShop/docs/src/content/1.7/modules/testing/resources.md

 ## Core Functional tests

-PrestaShop provides its own test suite, running with selenium.
+PrestaShop provides its own test suite, running with puppeteer.
 It covers the features of PrestaShop and grows each time a bug is resolved or a feature is added.

 These tests are launched every time a change is suggested to the core, but you can also run them with your module installed.
-You will certify it did not break a critical feature of the core.
+This will ensure your module code does not break a critical feature of the core.

 This section will be completed when these tests will be available on a dedicated repository.
 In the meantime you can already reach them on GitHub, in the [tests/puppeteer folder](https://github.com/PrestaShop/PrestaShop/tree/1.7.7.x/tests/puppeteer) of PrestaShop files.